MechLizard/TelegramStickerPrinter/README.md

 # Example
 ![img_2.png](readme_images/chat_img.png) ![img_3.png](readme_images/printer_img.png)

+# Slap printing
+If an MPU6050, MPU6500, or MPU9250 accelerometer is connected to a Raspberry Pi running this code, it will print a random .jpg or .png image from the slap_images folder when the module is jostled hard enough.
+The idea is that a raspberry pi case with the accelerometer inside it can be connected to the printer with velcro, so that you can slap the printer to make it print out a random image.

+The printer can now feel pleasure.

 # Instructions
 Windows:
 1. Create a Telegram bot account using the BotFather.
 There are many tutorials for this.
 Get an API key from it.